NeurodataWithoutBorders/pynwb/docs/source/example.rst

 Write an NWBFile
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Writing NWB files to disk is handled by the :py:mod:`form` package, which :py:mod:`pynwb` depends on.
+Writing NWB files to disk is handled by the :py:mod:`pynwb.form` package, which :py:mod:`pynwb` depends on.
 Currently, the only storage format supported by
-:py:mod:`form` is HDF5.
-Reading and writing to and from HDF5 is handled by the class :py:class:`~form.backends.hdf5.h5tools.HDF5IO`.
+:py:mod:`pynwb.form` is HDF5.
+Reading and writing to and from HDF5 is handled by the class :py:class:`~pynwb.form.backends.hdf5.h5tools.HDF5IO`.
 The only required argument to this is the path of the HDF5 file.
-An second, optional argument is the :py:class:`~form.build.map.BuildManager` to use for IO.
-Briefly, the :py:class:`~form.build.map.BuildManager` is a class that manages objects to be read and written from disk.
+An second, optional argument is the :py:class:`~pynwb.form.build.map.BuildManager` to use for IO.
+Briefly, the :py:class:`~pynwb.form.build.map.BuildManager` is a class that manages objects to be read and written from disk.
 A PyNWB-specific BuildManager can be retrieved using the module-level function :py:func:`~pynwb.get_build_manager`.
-Alternatively, the :py:class:`~form.build.map.BuildManager` that a :py:class:`~form.backends.io.FORMIO` used can be retrieved from the :py:attr:`~form.backends.io.FORMIO.manager` attribute.
+Alternatively, the :py:class:`~pynwb.form.build.map.BuildManager` that a :py:class:`~pynwb.form.backends.io.FORMIO` used can be retrieved from the :py:attr:`~pynwb.form.backends.io.FORMIO.manager` attribute.

 .. code-block:: python